Skip to content

 · About this exam ·

-The ACEM Primary Examination tests the basic science foundations of emergency medicine: physiology, pharmacology, anatomy and pathology.
+The ACEM Primary Examination tests the basic science foundations of emergency medicine: physiology, pharmacology, anatomy, and pathology.
 Passing it is a prerequisite for entering the ACEM Fellowship training pathway.
-The written component is 150 MCQ and EMQ questions; candidates who pass then sit four integrated vivas, each covering all four disciplines through a single body-system theme.
-Approximately 65% of candidates pass at each sitting.
+The written is a select-choice question paper of 360 questions over 6 hours; candidates who pass sit four integrated vivas, each covering all four disciplines through a single body-system theme.
+ACEM publishes no fixed pass-rate percentage: the Primary is criterion-referenced and results are released per sitting.
+PRIMEX is built by Dr Jay Marshall, an anaesthetics registrar in Taree, NSW.

 • OrganiserAustralasian College for Emergency Medicine (ACEM)

-• FormatWritten paper (150 MCQ/EMQ), followed by 4 integrated vivas for candidates who pass the written component
+• FormatWritten paper (360 select-choice questions over 6 hours), followed by 4 integrated vivas for candidates who pass the written component

 • DomainsPhysiology (~45%), Pharmacology (~30%), Anatomy (~15%), Pathology (~10%)